-The aim of full waveform inversion is the reconstruction of subsurface material parameters (e.g., the velocity of compression and shear wave and the attenuation of these waves) from measurements of the full elastic wave field which has been excited locally by controlled sources or globally by earthquakes.
-From a mathematical point of view, we have to deal with a nonlinear parameter identification problem for the elastic wave equation.
+The aim of full waveform inversion is the reconstruction of subsurface material parameters (e.g., the velocity of compression and shear waves and the attenuation of these waves) from measurements of the full elastic wave field which has been excited locally by controlled sources or globally by earthquakes.
+From a mathematical point of view, we have to deal with a nonlinear parameter identification problem for the acoustic, elastic, viscoacoustic or viscoelastic wave equation.
 The least squares approach for the full nonlinear problem is called full waveform inversion (FWI).
 It needs to be regularized due to its illposedness.
 The resulting optimization problem with PDE constraints is mostly solved by gradient-type schemes which require repeated solutions of the direct and the adjoint time-dependent PDE.
 This approach became reasonable just recently due to the tremendously increased performance of modern computers.
 Nevertheless, the approach suffers twofold:

 - Its practicality is still restricted by the numerical effort needed, for instance, by explicit time integrators, by the storage requirements for the full wave propagation in space and time, by non-linearities of the inverse problem, and by the slow convergence of gradient-type schemes.